baradist/game-of-three/README.md

 ## TO DO:

-- Simplify a model.
-Keep everything in one table
 - Add an endpoint getCurrentGame(String player), use it after page loads
 - Add unit-tests
 - Cover WS-components by integration-tests